lavonnes/agentkit/typescript/agentkit/src/action-providers/onramp/README.md

 ## Implementation Details

 ### Network Support
-This provider supports all evm networks.
+This provider supports base, ethereum, polygon, optimism, and arbitrum mainnet networks.

 ### Wallet Provider Integration
 This provider is specifically designed to work with EvmWalletProvider.
 Key integration points: